 A principal or regional officer supporting a student to find a suitable educational setting following an expulsion may also share relevant information about the student with another Victorian government school, in order to determine how that school could best support the student's education.

-Transfer information required
+Transfer of information process

-Transfer information to be sent from transferring school for different school types:
+Transfer information to be sent from transferring school for different school types.

 Transferring students process